 The rising frequency and severity of floods has significantly increased risk for SMBs.
 Communicating this to your SMB customers shines a light on the importance of having robust flood insurance coverage in place.
 As insurance agents, you have an obligation to educate your customers on the “what,” the “why,” and the “how” of seeking and evaluating available coverage options.
 This also represents an opportunity to provide personalized advice and expand your role as a partner in their success, and not just a service provider.

 The preceding is part two of a six-part educational series on navigating commercial insurance, with the purpose of keeping commercial insurance agents abreast of industry trends.
-The Evolving Risks Of Small Businesses complete playbook will be available in July 2024 at www.boldpenguin.com.
+The complete Evolving Risks Of Small Businesses 2024 Report is available here.